 Risk vs. Reward

 At SYM, wealth management isn’t “one size fits all.”
-When establishing exercise targets, your SYM advisory team creates a customized approach that takes into account your risk profile, the impact to your total net worth, the aggressiveness of your overall portfolio, and the economic significance of the payoff at-risk.
+When establishing exercise targets, your SYM advisory team creates a customized approach that takes into account your risk profile, the impact on your total net worth, the aggressiveness of your overall portfolio, and the economic significance of the payoff at-risk.
 Want to learn more?
 Connect with a SYM advisor at www.sym.com.